Challenge level: 4 out of 5

 |11 November - 20 November 2018||Sold Out|

-Our cycle challenge entails five days of cycling over a distance of approximately 400kms across rural Rajasthan in India.
+Our cycle challenge entails five days of cycling over a distance of approximately 400 km across rural Rajasthan in India.

 It will be a challenging ride that is achievable with plenty of training beforehand and the friendship and camaraderie along the way will be amazing.

 We depart London Heathrow on an overnight flight to Delhi.
-On arrival, we transfer from Delhi to Agra, where you will pass through villages and start to embrace the Indian lifestyle.
-We will stay overnight at the Taj Vilas in Agra, one of the prominent destinations of the World Tourism map.
+On arrival, we transfer from Delhi to Agra, where we pass through villages and start to embrace the Indian lifestyle.
+We stay overnight at the Taj Vilas in Agra, one of the prominent destinations of the World Tourism map.

-This morning we visit the magnificent Taj Mahal in Agra.
+This morning, we visit the magnificent Taj Mahal in Agra.
 It was constructed by Emperor Shah Jahan in memory of his beloved wife in 1631-1653 with thousands of semi-precious stones inlaid.
-In the afternoon we travel to Bharatpur.
-It is famous for the Keoladeo Ghana National Park; a world heritage site, which is one of the finest water-bird sanctuaries in the world.
-We overnight at the Udai Vilas Palace, and here we will do our bike fitting in preparation for the challenge ahead.
+In the afternoon, we travel to Bharatpur, famous for the Keoladeo Ghana National Park; a world heritage site, which is one of the finest water-bird sanctuaries in the world.
+We overnight at the Udai Vilas Palace, and here, we have our our bike fitting in preparation for the challenge ahead.

-After breakfast, we transfer to the start point of cycling at Bayana.
-We will pass through many small villages where we can see and experience the way of life around this region.
-The route is scenic passing through agricultural fields and is free of traffic until we reach Masalpur after which we will be passing through the bustling town to make it to the Bhanwar Vilas Palace in Karauli where we overnight.
+After breakfast, we transfer to our starting point at Bayana.
+We follow a scenic route through many small villages, where we can see and experience the way of life around this fascinating region.
+We also pass through agricultural fields and our cycle is free of traffic until we reach Masalpu.
+Continuing through the bustling town, we make it to the Bhanwar Vilas Palace in Karauli, where we overnight.

 Our ride today will take us to the historic town of Talabgaon.
-It is a city that inherited the rich culture of the Rajasthan region, reflecting the ancient Indian way of life.
-This region is rich in music and dance culture with its own distinct style that plays a major part of the local traditions and celebrations.
-We will be staying overnight at the 200 year old Talabgaon Castle.
+This area inherited the rich culture of the Rajasthan region, reflecting the ancient Indian way of life.
+The region is rich in music and dance culture, with its own distinct style that plays a major part of the local traditions and celebrations.
+We stay overnight at the 200-year-old Talabgaon Castle.

-Today we head for Dausa the ancient town of archaeological significance.
-The city which was the first capital of this region is now a silent spectator of the bygone glory with an old fort in one side and small havelis dotted all over the terrain.
+Today, we head for Dausa, the ancient city of archaeological significance.
+The city, which was the first capital of this region is now a silent spectator of the bygone glory with an old fort in one side and small havelis dotted all over the terrain.
 Experience the stunning countryside of Rajasthan as we cycle through these vibrant villages.
-Tonight we overnight at the Umaid Lake Palace.
+Tonight, we overnight at the Umaid Lake Palace.

 Our final day of cycling takes us towards our finish line at Ramgarh, where were have a brief celebration over lunch.
-After lunch we then bus transfer to the colourful city of Jaipur, the vibrant capital of Rajasthan and popularly known as the “Pink City”.
+After lunch, we then have a bus transfer to the colourful city of Jaipur, the vibrant capital of Rajasthan and popularly known as the “Pink City”.
 We overnight at the Diggi Palace.

 We have a full day to explore the sights and sounds in the city of Jaipur.
 In the heart of the old city, is the City Palace, an incredibly well preserved and interesting palace to view with museums and artefacts.
 Jaipur is the place to shop until you drop, you cannot beat its variety.
 You can shop in the Johari Bazaar selling local handicrafts, precious and semi-precious gems, and textile prints.
 Tonight we have a special dinner to celebrate our achievements.
 We overnight at the Diggi Palace.

-In the morning we have an approximately 5 hour bus transfer to Delhi airport for return flight to the London Heathrow.
+In the morning, we have an approximately five hour bus transfer to Delhi airport for return flight to the London Heathrow.

 The more money raised by participants on the challenge the higher the percentage of funds that directly support those affected by women's cancers!